 Unclear terms for applicants

 - May not get an interest grace period: The biggest downside to this card is that only some cardholders are given a grace period on paying finance charges.
 Grace periods allow you to avoid interest on new purchases by paying off your balance once you get your bill.
 Without one, you’ll be charged interest as soon as a charge hits your account.
 Most cards—including some of the priciest cards for those with bad credit—offer at least some time to pay off your balance before they charge interest.

-- Potentially high annual fee: Depending on your credit history, you could pay an annual fee of as much as $95 for the first year and $99 thereafter.
+- Potentially high annual fee: Depending on your credit history, you could pay an annual fee of $75 for the first year.
+After that, $99 annually ($8.25 per month).
 (You may qualify for no annual fee, but you won’t find out until you’re approved.)
 Given that there are secured cards that don’t charge anyone an annual fee, this is a definite drawback.
 Plus, secured card deposits are refundable, while annual fees are not.

 Earning Points & Rewards